 FGSR is able to provide so many funding opportunities to outstanding graduate students because of the generosity of donors.
 As an award recipient, you are generally encouraged to send a personal thank you letter to your donor.
 Donor information is housed within the Office of Advancement, Stewardship division, and they will contact you, via your UAlberta email account, to let you know how you can express your gratitude.
 Saying thank-you is one of the most important things that you can do to ensure that our alumni and donors continue to support scholarships, bursaries, and awards.
 Sometimes, the most meaningful part of their giving experience is knowing how their giving has affected you.

-Please feel free to wait to be contacted by Advancement, or to assist Advancement in informing the donor, fill out the award recipient form.
+Please feel free to wait to be contacted by Advancement, or to assist Advancement in informing the donor, fill out the Thank You Donor Letter.